 Designed a system to increase student voter participation at Stanford

-The Stanford Voter Project harnesses the power of dorm culture to transform voting from a solitary chore to a community activity.
-A designated dorm representative and door signs that hold students accountable get students to step up and talk about voting, sign up and register, and finally, show up on election day
+- The Stanford Voter Project harnesses the power of dorm culture to transform voting from a solitary chore to a community activity.
+A designated dorm representative and door signs holds students accountable get students to step up and talk about voting, sign up and register, and finally, show up on election day.

 Bubble Burster Bag